Florida Hometown Heroes Housing Program 2025: The $35,000 Loan You Pay Back vs. The Grant You Don't

 First mortgage rates through the Florida Hometown Heroes Housing Program vary based on borrower income relative to Area Median Income set by the Department of Housing and Urban Development.
 Borrowers earning at or below 80% of AMI qualify for the lowest rates through Fannie Mae HFA Preferred or Freddie Mac HFA Advantage products at 6.125% APR, while those exceeding 80% AMI receive slightly higher rates at 6.375% APR.
 According to Freddie Mac's Primary Mortgage Market Survey, conventional 30-year fixed-rate mortgages averaged 6.87% nationally in October 2025, making the Hometown Heroes Program Florida competitively priced.

-The 0% interest structure on the second mortgage provides significant cash flow benefits during homeownership—no monthly payments on up to $35,000 of assistance.
-However, strategic borrowers compare this against forgivable grants where the debt is completely eliminated after 5-15 years.
+The 0% interest structure on the second mortgage provides significant cash flow benefits during homeownership — no monthly payments on up to $35,000 of assistance.
+However, strategic borrowers compare this against forgivable grants where the debt is completely eliminated after 5–15 years.
 A $25,000 forgivable grant from Hillsborough County with 8-year forgiveness becomes $0 debt after year eight, while the Florida Hometown Heroes Housing Program second mortgage remains a $25,000 obligation indefinitely until property sale or refinance triggers full repayment.

 The Hometown Heroes Program Florida first mortgage rates are generally comparable to or slightly lower than conventional mortgage rates available through private lenders, especially for borrowers with incomes below 80% of Area Median Income.
-However, the critical rate comparison is not first mortgage interest but rather the repayment structure: the Florida Hometown Heroes Housing Program's non-forgivable loan versus county programs offering complete debt forgiveness, which represents superior financial value for borrowers planning to sell or refinance within 10-15 years.
+The critical rate comparison is not first mortgage interest but rather the repayment structure: the Florida Hometown Heroes Housing Program's non-forgivable loan versus county programs offering complete debt forgiveness, which represents superior financial value for borrowers planning to sell or refinance within 10–15 years.

 Florida Hometown Heroes Housing Program Eligibility Requirements